 - Upgrade Cards with weapons are usable only by the miniature which has them equipped.

-- The non-counterpart miniatures in the unit use the wound threshold on their Unit or Upgrade Card, the counterpart miniature uses the wound threshold on the Counterpart Card.
+- The non-Counterpart miniatures in the unit use the Wound threshold on their Unit or Upgrade Card, the Counterpart miniature uses the Wound threshold on the Counterpart Card.

 - The combined unit has the keywords on both the Unit Card and the Counterpart Card.

 - Miniatures in a combined unit may only use weapons that are on their respective cards.
-If a combined unit gains a weapon from a Command Card, only the non-counterpart miniature may use it.
+If a combined unit gains a weapon from a Command Card, only the non-Counterpart miniature may use it.

-- If the counterpart miniature is defeated, the unit loses any keywords, abilities, or effects on the Counterpart Card.
+- If the Counterpart miniature is defeated, the unit loses any keywords, abilities, or effects on the Counterpart Card.